 - Undue Influence in the Creation of a Will: If a caretaker has wrongfully exercised his or her influence over your loved one in order to change your loved one’s will, you may be able to file a will contest lawsuit.

 Have Questions?
 Take Action and Contact a Houston Personal Injury Attorney Today

-If you suspect an elder abuse situation is occurring with a loved one, contact the experienced Houston elder abuse lawyers at Michael P. Fleming and Associates today.
-The statute of limitations in Texas for filing both personal injury lawsuits and medical malpractice lawsuits is only two years.
+If you suspect an elder abuse situation is occurring with a loved one, contact the experienced Houston elder abuse lawyers at Fleming Law today.
+The statute of limitations in Texas for filing both personal injury and medical malpractice lawsuits is only two years.
 If you have a legal claim, do not sit on your rights.